-Entitled The Lane Legacy, the exhibition celebrates its founder, the philanthropist Sir Hugh Lane, as well as the gallery’s 112th anniversary which, when established in 1908, was welcomed with great excitement across Europe.
-French newspaper, Le Figaro described it as “a museum envied by the most prosperous states and the proudest cities”, for example.
+The Lane Legacy exhibition, which was launched by Uachtarán na hÉireann, Michael D Higgins on 20 January 2020, celebrates the gallery’s founder, the philanthropist Sir Hugh Lane, as well as the gallery’s 112th anniversary.
+Its establishment in 1908 was welcomed with great excitement across Europe.
+French newspaper, Le Figaro, described it as “a museum envied by the most prosperous states and the proudest cities.”

-The Lane Legacy now looks back to an era of great cultural innovation in Ireland.
+The Lane Legacy looks back to an era of great cultural innovation in Ireland.
 Inspired by the Irish Literary Renaissance, Sir Hugh Lane championed the visual arts and was one of the very first promoters of Irish art practice in Ireland as well as abroad.
 The establishment of the gallery was the most important cultural event in the birth of Modern Ireland.
-It is a unique and priceless example of early 20th century international philanthropy and has never been repeated anywhere else in the world.
+It is a unique and priceless example of early 20th century international philanthropy.

 All works in the exhibition were donated by Sir Hugh or his supporters: the general public, artists and collectors.
-Included are paintings from the *Sir Hugh Lane Bequest 1917: the group of thirty-nine paintings which the Hugh Lane Gallery shares with the National Gallery London.
-Paintings such as Manet’s La Musique aux Tuileries, Lavacourt by Monet and Degas’ Beach Scene aroused great excitement when Sir Hugh bought them from the Parisian art dealer Paul Durand Ruel between 1904 and 1907.
-They were among the first Impressionist paintings ever bought by any individual in Ireland or the U.K.
+Included are paintings from the Sir Hugh Lane Bequest 1917: the group of thirty-nine paintings that the Hugh Lane Gallery shares with the National Gallery, London.
+Among the works on view are Manet’s Music in the Tuileries Gardens, Lavacourt under Snow by Monet and Beach Scene by Degas.

 Tuesday 10.00 - 18:00